sonic-net/SONiC/doc/BGP/BGP-route-aggregation-with-bbr-awareness.md

 5. The bgp container restarted:
     - First, the bgp container will clean the addresses in state DB and then the bgp container will process all existed config one by one according to 1~4.

-To avoid concurrency issue, all operation mentioned above will be put into queue and be processed one by one.
 #### UML Sequence Diagrams
 ![](img/add-aggregated-address.png)